Abhilash-Ponnachan/aws-notes/notes-overview.md

 ### EBS Volumes - Lab
 In this section we shall play around a bit with EBS volumes and list out their main properties.
 - Let us create a new instance, and attach an additional volume to it.

 - Select an _"Amazon Linux AMI"_ with _"t2.micro"_ instance type, and leave all other configuration details as defult.

 - Now we configure the _storage options_:

   - The instance would have a default _Root_ volume which would mostly be a _"General Purpose SSD"_, and some device name like _"dev/xvda"_.

-  - Let us add an additional storage volume - an _"EBS"_ volume, make it _"Magnetic Standard"_ with 8GiB size.This mighet get a device name _"dev/xvdb"_.
+  - Let us add an additional storage volume - an _"EBS"_ volume, make it _"Magnetic Standard"_ with 8GiB size.This might get a device name _"dev/xvdb"_.

+- An importnat thing to remember is that the _EBS Volume_ and the _EC2 instance_ that we wish to attcah it to have to be in the same _AZ_.

 - Next we add some name tag, and then configure the _"Security Group"_ to be able to access this instance via SSH.

 - Finally launch the instance and then SSH into it.
 Now we can check our block storage and see how to use it.

 - If we examine the attached storage information using the _"lsblk"_ command.
 ```bash
 [ec2-user@ip-172-XX-XX-XX ~]$ lsblk